Introduction

 Password: cloud

-Example command to connect via VNC:
+Example command for connecting via VNC:

 d8 v vnc linux-vm

-Example command to connect via SSH:
+Example command for connecting via SSH.

 d8 v ssh cloud@linux-vm --local-ssh